 Sylvie's offers you wines for auction on behalf of the owners and is explicitly not the owner of these wines.

-As an agent, Sylvie's offers the wines according to the rules of a public auction, namely in the state "as-is", including any visible or hidden defects.
+As an commisioner, Sylvie's offers the wines according to the rules of a public auction, namely in the state "as-is", including any visible or hidden defects.
 Sylvie's is not responsible for defects that it has not been able to observe, even if a hidden defect makes the wines unsuitable for the use for which you had intended, or if the defect reduces the use of your purchase to such an extent that, if you had known these defects, you would not have purchased the wines or would have purchased them only at a lower price.

 Prior to your bid, you are deemed to have thoroughly examined the lots in terms of their nature, authenticity and condition.

 Bottles in original cardboard boxes (Oc) do not lead to higher valuations.
 The condition of the cardboard box is not described at Sylvie's.
 The photo does not always show the original cardboard packaging.
-The boxes are shipped together with the wines.
+The boxes are usually shipped together with the wines.
 However, if the cardboard boxes are not packed for whatever reason, Sylvie's is not eligible for a claim for damages.

 Wooden crates are sent separately as standard, unless you do not want this or when the crate is still closed.
 In the latter case, it is possible that the wines are shipped in OWC itself.
 If an OWC or Oc is mentioned in the catalogue, but it does not appear to be present at the time of shipment, Sylvie's will correct the hammer price, but only for the wines for which there would be a difference in yield at a Sylvie’s auction.
-Personal opinions and considerations or a lower price yield from your target wine buyers are not reasons for a price reduction.
+Personal opinions and considerations or a lower price yield from your target group of wine buyers are not reasons for a price reduction.

 As a bidder you acknowledge by your participation in the auction that you are aware that there is no right of recourse with regard to the wines.
 Your bids are unconditional and irrevocable.